hellock/icrawler/README.rst

    like, each element in the queue is a dictionary and must contain the field ``img_url``
 -  Feeder puts page urls to ``url_queue``
--  Parse request and parse the page, then extract the image urls and puts them into ``task_queue``
+-  Parser requests and parses the page, then extracts the image urls and puts them into ``task_queue``
 -  Downloader gets tasks from ``task_queue`` and requests the images, then saves them in the given path.

-Feeder, parser and downloader all supports multi-thread, you can specify the number of threads they use respectively.
+Feeder, parser and downloader supports multi-thread, so you can specify the number of threads they use respectively.

 Basic usage